Charged Higgs Search via $AW^\pm/HW^\pm$ Channel: Current limits

 A search with the $\hc \rightarrow cs$ final state has been performed by ATLAS \cite{Aad:2013hla} using 4.7 fb$^{-1}$ integrated luminosity at 7 TeV.
 Assuming BR$(\hc \rightarrow c s) = 100 \%$, this implies an upper bound for the top quark branching fraction BR$(t \rightarrow b \hc ) = 5\%$ to 1\% for charged Higgs masses between 90 GeV and 150 GeV.

-The ATLAS collaboration \cite{TheATLAScollaboration:2013wia} has also searched for a heavy charged Higgs boson with mass $m_{\hc}>m_t$ produced in association with a top quark.
-With 19.5 $\ifb$ integrated luminosity at 8 TeV and assuming a branching fraction BR$(\hc \rightarrow \tau \nu) = 100 \%$, null search results implies an upper bound on the production cross section $\sigma(pp \rightarrow \hc tb)$ between 0.9 pb and 0.017 pb for charged Higgs masses in the range between 180 GeV and 600 GeV.
-When interpreting in the $m_h^{\rm max}$ scenario of the MSSM, $\tan\beta$ above 47 to 65 is excluded for $m_{\hc}$ between 230 to 310 GeV.
+Both ATLAS and CMS have also searched for a heavy charged Higgs boson with mass $m_{\hc}>m_t$ produced in association with a top quark~\cite{TheATLAScollaboration:2013wia,CMS_taunu}.
+With 19.5 $\ifb$ integrated luminosity at 8 TeV and assuming a branching fraction BR$(\hc \rightarrow \tau \nu) = 100 \%$, the null search results at ATLAS imply an upper bound on the production cross section $\sigma(pp \rightarrow \hc tb)$ between 0.9 pb and 0.017 pb~\cite{TheATLAScollaboration:2013wia} for charged Higgs masses between 180 GeV and 600 GeV.
+When interpreting in the $m_h^{\rm max}$ scenario of the MSSM, $\tan\beta$ above 47 to 65 is excluded for $m_{\hc}$ between 230 GeV and 310 GeV.
+The CMS results~\cite{CMS_taunu} are very similar, which are slightly better for low $m_{H^\pm}$ and slightly worse for large $m_{H^\pm}$.

 As demonstrated in Fig.~\ref{fig:HpBR}, the conventional decay modes $\tau\nu$ and $cs$ would be highly suppressed in regions of parameter space where the exotic decay modes $\hc \rightarrow \A\w/H\w$ open.
-In Fig.~\ref{fig:atlascompare}, we recast the current 95\% C.L. exclusion limits (solid red curve)~\cite{TheATLAScollaboration:2013wia} and future projection of 5$\sigma$ discovery (solid blue curve)~\cite{ATLAS-PUB} with 100 fb$^{-1}$ integrated luminosity at the 14 TeV LHC for the process $pp\to \hc tb \to(\tau\nu)(bbjj)$ in the context of the Type II 2HDM.
-The dashed curves show the reduced reach when $\hc \to \A \w$ opens up, shown here for the parameter choice $m_A=$ 50 GeV, $\sba=$ 1, and with the $\H$ decoupled.
+In Fig.~\ref{fig:atlascompare}, we recast the current 95\% C.L. exclusion limits (solid red curve)~\cite{CMS_taunu} and future projection of 5$\sigma$ discovery (solid blue curve)~\cite{ATLAS-PUB} with 100 fb$^{-1}$ integrated luminosity at the 14 TeV LHC for the process $pp\to \hc tb \to(\tau\nu)(bbjj)$ in the context of the Type II 2HDM.
+The dashed curves show the reduced reach when $\hc \to \A \w$ opens up, shown here for the parameter choice $m_A=$ 70 GeV, $\sba=$ 1, and with the $\H$ decoupled.
 The inclusion of the exotic decay modes thus substantially weakens the current and future limits.

 There have been other theoretical studies on the charged Higgs detectability at the LHC.
 The authors of \cite{THEO_SingleTop} analyzed the possibility of observing light charged Higgs decay $\hc \rightarrow \tau \nu$ via the single top production mode.
 The possibility of the $\hc \rightarrow \mu \nu $ decay with a light charged Higgs produced via top decay in top pair production has been investigated in~\cite{Hashemi:2011gy}.
 Furthermore the decay of a heavy charged Higgs into $tb$ has been studied, considering charged Higgs production via $q q^\prime \rightarrow H^\pm$ \cite{Hashemi:2013raa}, $\hc tb$ associate production \cite{THEO_TH_TB} and $W^{\mp} \hc$ associate production \cite{THEO_WH_TB}.